somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-06-04-boost-your-tiktok-presence-tips-for-using-tokautomator-effectively.md

 ### POST ONLY ###
 post:
   title: "Boost Your TikTok Presence: Tips for Using TokAutomator Effectively"
-  excerpt: "Learn how to effectively boost your TikTok presence using TokAutomator with these expert tips and strategies."
+  description: "Learn how to effectively boost your TikTok presence using TokAutomator with these expert tips and strategies."
-  author: alex
+  author: rare-ivy
   id: 1717577648
   tags: ["TikTok growth","TokAutomator","increase TikTok followers","TikTok automation","TikTok marketing"]
   categories: ["Social Media Marketing","TikTok Growth Strategies","Digital Marketing Tools"]